 Duane Wall has devoted most of his career to working with banks and other ﬁnancial institutions to help them achieve their strategic objectives by navigating through the complexities of the US and global regulatory framework for ﬁnancial activities.
 He served as head of the Firm's bank advisory practice from 1981 to 1999, and from 2008 to 2015.
 He was the head of White & Case from 2000 to 2007, during a period of substantial growth for the Firm.

-Duane's clients include Deutsche Bank, UBS and other major banking organizations from a variety of countries.
+Duane's clients include major banking organizations from a variety of countries.
 During and in the aftermath of the recent financial crisis, he has been advising these clients and other ﬁnancial institutions on the challenges they face arising from the Volcker Rule and other regulatory hurdles.
 These include limitations on proprietary trading and investing in or sponsoring private equity funds and hedge funds; capital, liquidity and leverage ratio requirements; enhanced prudential standards; and other bank regulatory limitations on the establishment or expansion of operations in underwriting, merchant banking and other non-banking activities.

 With the accelerating convergence of the financial and technology sectors, Duane has become active in fintech matters, helping financial institution clients assess and address their need for enhanced technology capability.
 He also works with non-bank clients to help them participate in mobile phone payment systems and other fintech initiatives.